markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_name }}/README.md

-    ├── CHANGELOG.md       <- All major changes should go in there ├── LICENSE            <- The license used for this project ├── Makefile           <- A self-documenting Makefile for standard CLI tasks ├── pyproject.toml      <- Configuration file for the Python project ├── README.md          <- The top-level README of this project └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`
+    ├── CHANGELOG.md       <- All major changes should go in there ├── LICENSE            <- The license used for this project ├── Makefile           <- A self-documenting Makefile for standard CLI tasks ├── pyproject.toml      <- Configuration file for the Python project (manages all dependencies) ├── README.md          <- The top-level README of this project └── uv.lock            <- Lock file for reproducible dependency resolution (managed by UV)

 ## Dummy files